Magnetic Contactor- Principle, Types, Advantages

 These two types of contacts form part of the auxiliary circuit of the contactor.
 It ensures the self-supply, controls, contact interlocks, and signaling in the automation equipment.

-When the contactor coil is excited by the current flow, causing its core to move and drag its main and auxiliary contacts, establishes the circuit between the network and the receiver.
+When the contactor coil is excited by the current flow, causing its core to move and drag its main and auxiliary contacts, it establishes the circuit between the network and the receiver.

 Advantages of Magnetic Contactor